Numbers

 generated voices.
 The stations often use

-introduction signals as a beacon, prior to a
+introduction signals as a beacon, prior to an

 actual message.
 These repeating phrases,